 Quite a few different people discovered this plant, seeing as it grows in different regions, South and North America as well as Hawaii.
 That explains why it has so many different names.
 For example, when you meet new people they associate something different with you and give you a nickname.
 The name "Soursop" likely comes from the taste and the feels - The fruit is a sweet sop with a tinge of sour.
 The names "Graviola" and "Guanabana" on the other hand are just from the different regions and langauges of the people who found the plant, - names comes from the different languages they speak.
 Guanabana is Spanish, for example while Graviola is Portuguese used in Brazil.

 At first the Graviola tree was used only partly, for example, only the seeds.
 Imagine that, the fruit, leaves and seeds were only used for some of their abilities.
-Just the Graviola seeds were used to get rid lice or fight against indigestion problems, most commonly by the Peruvians.
-These people only saw what was the tip of the iceberg.
 Luckily, as humans evolved so did our knowledge about the fruit.
 Thank goodness.
 We realized that it contained so many vitamins and minerals, over 30 different ones actually, Vitamin A, B 12, C, B 6, Iron, Calcium, Magnesium, just to name a few.

 Graviola can still be used for it’s original purpose, though.
 Yet, now that we know more, we realized that we can make extract, tea, and powders.
 All delicious.
 These we can add to foods like smoothies, puddings, snacks, teas and more.
 By adding Graviola to your favorite feel good meal, it helps you to feel relaxed and even boosts your immune system.
 Especially with that vitamin D!